The McCormick martingale optimal transport: Introduction

-In this study, we introduce another methodology inspired by recent strides in causal optimal transport (COT) \citep{lassalle2013causal,backhoff2017causal}.
+In this study, we introduce another methodology inspired by recent strides in causal optimal transport (COT) \cite{lassalle2013causal,backhoff2017causal}.
 COT posits a crucial condition: given the past of one process $X$, the past of another process $Y$ should be independent of the future of $X$ under the transport plan.
 Essentially, COT imposes the nonanticipativity condition.
-The versatility of COT is evidenced by its applications in various domains such as mathematical finance \citep{backhoff2020adapted}, mean field games \citep{acciaio2021cournot,backhoff2023dynamic}, and stochastic optimization \citep{pflug2012distance,pflug2014multistage,acciaio2020causal}.
+The versatility of COT is evidenced by its applications in various domains such as mathematical finance \cite{backhoff2020adapted}, mean field games \cite{acciaio2021cournot,backhoff2023dynamic}, and stochastic optimization \cite{pflug2012distance,pflug2014multistage,acciaio2020causal}.

 In Section \ref{sec:causal}, we present the causality constraint in a two-asset setting.
-Although the nonanticipativity condition is often viable in many scenarios, as conditional independence is usually imposed, we also illuminate a distinctive scenario involving the S\&P 500 and VIX indices.
-Since the VIX index measures the 30-day expected (implied) volatility of the S\&P 500 Index, the conditional independence constraints \eqref{eq:causal1} and \eqref{eq:causal2} become overly restrictive due to the structural link \eqref{eq:VIX} between these two indices.
-Consequently, it is necessary to assess the feasibility of causality before implementing our proposed methodology.

-When the causality constraint is applicable, an essential challenge arises as the MOT incorporating causality transforms into a bilinear program that is non-convex.
+An essential challenge arises as the MOT incorporating causality transforms into a bilinear program that is non-convex.
 This inherent difficulty stems from the fact that only marginals at each maturity are known in MOT.
 However, causality requires conditional kernels that rely on the joint distribution across different maturities, detailed in Proposition \ref{prop:equi}.
-Consequently, to overcome this difficulty, we relax the original problem and consider the McCormick envelopes \citep{mccormick1976} for the bilinear equality constraints.
+First, Section \ref{sec:bicausalMOT} presents several standard results for the bicausal MOT in the finite discrete case, including primal attainment, SDP relaxations, and dual problems.
+Next, to address the computational challenges, we relax the original problem and consider McCormick envelopes \citep{mccormick1976} for the bilinear equality constraints.
 We refer to it as the McCormick MOT.
-McCormick relaxations offer a straightforward implementation and are widely employed in optimization software, while we note that various alternative algorithms for bilinear problems exist; see \cite{audet2000branch,sherali2002enhancing,anstreicher2009semidefinite}.
+Compared to SDP relaxations and other optimization techniques in \cite{audet2000branch,sherali2002enhancing,anstreicher2009semidefinite,aspremont2003relaxations,vandenberghe1996semidefinite}, McCormick relaxations offer a straightforward implementation and lead to an LP problem, making the theoretical properties also more tractable.